POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/psygrid.rst

 Print a `PSyGrid` object
 ~~~~~~~~~~~~~~~~~~~~~~~~

-To check the content of the :samp:`PSyGrid` object you can simply print it:
+You can check the contents of the :samp:`PSyGrid` object with a print command:

 .. code-block:: python

     print(mygrid)

-This will provide a summary, which tell you
+This will provide a summary, which tell you:

 - to which hdf5 file it is connected
-- how many runs are in there and have
+- how many runs are in the grid and have

   - a binary history
   - a history of star 1